Prielbrusye National Park

-Prielbrusye National Park (Приэльбрусье (национальный парк)) (also, Prielbrus'e, in English, "Mount Elbrus") is centered on Mount Elbrus, the highest mountain in Europe at 5,642 meters above sea level.
+Prielbrusye National Park (Приэльбрусье (национальный парк)) (also, Prielbrus'e, in English, "area by Mount Elbrus") is in the area around Mount Elbrus (also called Prielbrusye in Russian), the highest mountain in Europe at 5,642 meters above sea level.
 The relative isolation of steep gorges has led to high levels of endemism and biodiversity.
 The park is in the central Caucasus Mountains, one of 22 national parks in the Caucasus of different nationalities, covering 1.8% of the region.
 The park is situated in Elbrussky District and Zolsky District, in the southwestern corner of the Kabardino-Balkar Republic of Russia.

 Topography

 Prielbrusye National Park is located on the peaks and north slope of the central Caucasus Mountains, with some southern slope areas, at elevations ranging from 1400 – 5642 meters.
 The terrain includes mountain peaks and side-ridges, glaciers, lava flows, lake basins, and lower elevations, a limited system of forested river valleys.
 Mount Elbrus is on the western boundary of the park, on the border with the Karachay-Cherkess Republic.
 The headwaters of the Malka River form in the glaciers of Elbrus and through a plateau below the glacial source, flowing north and east.
 The Baksan River flow to the east of the mountain through the southern tier of the park.
 On the southern border of the park is the national border with Georgia.
 Approximately 155 km2., or about 15.3% of the territory of the park, is either glacier or permanent snow.